total-typescript/total-typescript-book/book-content/chapters/06-objects.md

 }
 ```

-Suppose that as the application evolves, you want to add more details to the album's metadata, such as the release year and genre.
-With declaration merging, you can declare the `Album` interface _again_ with the new properties:
+But let's imagine that, in the same file, you accidentally declare another `Album` interface with properties for the `releaseYear` and `genres`:

 ```typescript
 interface Album {